kelapa148/web/_data/resources/2021-10-01-pretraining.md

 ---

 Joining the lab might be overwhelming since we work on a broad range of applied machine learning and natural language processing.
-As most of incoming students may come from biomedical background, learning some tools as you join the lab will be very useful later on.
+As most of our members come from backgrounds in information technology, informatics, information systems, and computer science, learning some tools as you join the lab will be very useful later on.
 I listed some of the useful tools below: